-- 1. Residents are adults with a disability aged 22 years or over or the frail elderly aged 65 and over (SLP Providers cannot have both age groups in the same SLP Facility) who have been screened by an IDHFS screening agent and found in need of nursing facility level of care.
+- 1. Residents are adults with a disability aged 22 years or over or the elderly aged 65 and over (SLP Providers cannot have both age groups in the same SLP Facility) who have been screened by an DHFS screening agent and found in need of nursing facility level of care.
 This person would typically have a score of 29 47 on the Determination of Need (DON). - 2.
 Residents who need assistance in one or more activities of daily living (ADL's). - 3.
 Be without a primary or secondary diagnosis of developmental disability or serious and persistent mental illness. - 4.
-Have documentation of a tuberculosis test administered in the three months prior to admission which indicates the absence of active tuberculosis. - 5.
-All private pay individuals seeking admission to a SLP Facility must be screened by the IDHFS.
+Have documentation of a tuberculosis test administered in the three months prior to admission or commenced within seven days of admission which indicates the absence of active tuberculosis. - 5.
+All private pay individuals seeking admission to a SLP Facility must be screened by a designee of DHFS.
 Private pay individuals who choose to be admitted to a SLP Facility when the screening assessment does not justify nursing facility level of care need not be denied access to the SLP Facility.
-However, private pay residents seeking to convert to Medicaid while residing in a SLP Facility shall be screened by the IDHFS or its designee prior to the point of conversion and be found to be in need of nursing facility level of care before Medicaid payment may be authorized.
+However, private pay residents seeking to convert to Medicaid while residing in a SLP Facility shall be screened by the DHFS or its designee prior to the point of conversion and be found to be in need of nursing facility level of care before Medicaid reimbursement may be authorized.